darinz/DL/02_Neural_Network/03_activation_functions.md

 - Affect gradient flow during backpropagation
 - Influence training dynamics and convergence

+**Intuitive Explanation:**
+> Imagine a neural network as a series of switches and amplifiers.
+Without activation functions, the network would be like a series of dimmer switches that only scale the input up or down (linear).
+Activation functions allow the network to "bend" and "twist" the input space, making it possible to learn complex, non-linear patterns.

 ### Key Properties

 - **Non-linearity**: Enables learning of complex patterns